ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     ``self_fields_required_precision``, this parameter may be increased.
     This only applies when warpx.do_electrostatic = labframe.

+* ``warpx.self_fields_verbosity`` (`integer`, default: 2)
+    The vebosity used for MLMG solver for space-charge fields calculation.
+Currently MLMG solver looks for verbosity levels from 0-5.
+A higher number results in more verbose output.
+This only applies when warpx.do_electrostatic = labframe.

 * ``amrex.abort_on_out_of_gpu_memory``  (``0`` or ``1``; default is ``1`` for true)
     When running on GPUs, memory that does not fit on the device will be automatically swapped to host memory when this option is set to ``0``.
     This will cause severe performance drops.